Muhammad Amin (footballer)

 Muhammad Amin (1931 – 9 August 1979) was a Pakistani international footballer who played as right winger, and manager.
 He served as captain of the Pakistan national football team at the 1964 Summer Olympics qualification, and is one of the players to have played and coached the national team.
 He also played for Selangor in Malaya and Pakistan Air Force at club level.
 He won the Malaysia Cup twice with Selangor.

 Club career

 Selangor

 Amin started playing football in a school at Malaya and later played for a leading club, namely Selangor in 1949.
 He played as a right-back at the club.
 Amin helped the team win the Malaysia Cup in 1949 and again in 1951.

 Pakistan Air Force

 In 1951, Amin left Malaya, joining the Pakistan Air Force as physical instructor.

 He represented the Pakistan Air Force football team at the Inter-Services Tournament in 1952 and 1953 and at the National Football Championship.
 In 1951, he switched his position to inside-right, or at the right of the wing.
+Amin was a part of the team till 1963.